This page contains a PDF, which requires

 Adobe Acrobat Reader (opens in new window)

-Palmer College of Chiropractic welcomes transfer students from academic institutions around the world.
+Are you interested in transferring to Palmer College of Chiropractic?
+Great!
+We welcome transfer students from academic institutions around the country.

-A student who has attended another accredited chiropractic college or doctoral-level health profession program (M.D., D.D.S., D.O., D.P.M., etc.) may be granted advanced placement credit.
+A student who’s attended another accredited chiropractic college or doctoral-level health profession program (M.D., D.D.S., D.O., D.P.M., etc.) may be granted advanced placement credit.

-- Met the CCE prerequisites at the time of enrollment at their first chiropractic college.
+- Meet the CCE prerequisites at the time of enrollment at their first chiropractic college.

 - Overall transfer cumulative grade point average of 2.50 or better.